Dinesh Karthik: Early life

-Dinesh Karthik was born into a Telugu family from Chennai, India.
-He began playing cricket at the age of 10, after a two-year period of living in Kuwait (where his father worked).
-Karthik was educated in India, and at Carmel School and Fahaheel Al-Watanieh Indian Private School in Kuwait and finally from eighth standard on studied at Don Bosco Matriculation Higher Secondary School in Egmore in Chennai.
-He was coached in cricket by his father, who was a first-division cricketer from Chennai.
-Disappointed that his career was hindered when he was forced by his family to put his education first, Karthik's father did not want his son to suffer the same fate and trained him hard from an early age.
-Karthik honed his reflexes at a young age by having his father throw hard leather balls at him at high speed.
-He was initially a batsman and learned wicket-keeping on the Tamil Nadu youth teams, and Robin Singh considered him very fit.
+Dinesh Karthik was born on 1 June 1985 at Chennai, India.
+He began playing cricket at the age of 10.
+He did his initial schooling at Carmel School and Fahaheel Al-Watanieh School in Kuwait and at Don Bosco School in Egmore from class eight.
+He was coached in cricket by his father, who was a first-division cricketer.
+His father encouraged him to take up cricket, after his career itself was cut short due to his educational commitments.
+Karthik honed his reflexes by having his father throw hard leather balls at him at high speed.
+He initially trained as a batsman and took to wicket-keeping later, when he represented the Tamil Nadu youth teams.

+Early career

-Karthik steadily ascended the youth ranks.
-He made his Tamil Nadu under-14 debut in early 1999, and was promoted to the under-19 side at the beginning of the 2000/2001 season.
-He made his first-class debut for the senior side the following season.
+Karthik made his Tamil Nadu under-14 debut in early 1999, and was promoted to the under-19 team at the beginning of the 2000/2001 season.
+He made his first-class debut for the senior team the following season.